 If you plant all your 30 lettuces at the same time, you are most likely going to have 30 lettuces ready for harvest at the same time.
 However, if you plant a few lettuces every two weeks, you will have a continuous supply of garden fresh lettuce to last you a while.

-If you are planning to start said lettuce indoors (read: Indoor Seed Starting for Any Season), a planting schedule will not only help you figure out when it’s time for planting, it will also help you figure out what supplies you need to have on hand before planting time comes.
+If you are planning to start seeds indoors, a planting schedule will not only help you figure out when it’s time for planting, it will also help you figure out what supplies you need to have on hand before planting time comes.

 I actually like to make the planting schedule before I place my order of seeds because usually, I can buy the seed starting supplies from the seed company.
-I make one big order that includes everything I need.
+I make one big order that includes everything I need (and it usually saves me the shipping cost).